wangyu-/tinyfecVPN/README.md

 ./tinyvpn -c r44.55.66.77:4096 -f20:10 -k "passwd" --sub-net 10.22.22.0
 ```

 Now,use 10.22.22.1:7777 to connect to your service,all traffic is speeded-up by FEC.
+If you ping 10.22.22.1, you will get ping reply.

 ##### Note